NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 2B(B) made a mid (TODO: Was this reverted to high?)
 - 2BBA(B) hitbox disappears three frames sooner
 - 2A(A) "Lands" to fix rare issue where late in the 2A move Mizuki becomes "airborne" and cannot cancel his follow ups after teleport
-- 8B pushes on block
-- RB
+- 6B staggers
-  - Starts a frame later
+- 6B(B) has one more frame of hitbox
+- 6BB(B) Y cancels properly
-  - Move ends sooner
+- 6BB(A)
-- 5A charge time decreased from 13f to 8f
+  - Does 8A
+  - Transition is later
 - 6A
   - When used in combo teleport backwards
   - Faster action after